shaaza/pottering-retreat/content/_index.md

 #### Is it really free?

-Kind of, it's barter: we accept gifts and donations.
-Gifts can be anything: from a used book or a bottle of whiskey to a piece of furniture or a PlayStation.
+Yes, except for the ensuite room.
+We do encourage barter: we accept gifts and donations, but it's not mandatory.
+Gifts can be anything: from a used book you read or a bottle of whiskey to a piece of furniture or even a fancy gadget.
 Maybe it's something you think the house needs, so you can donate after your stay as well.
 Check out our [guest wishlist](https://www.google.com) for some ideas.
-You could also help around the house, such as mow the lawn, work on the campervan, or even do some DIY around the house, if you want to!
+You could also help around the house, such as mow the lawn, work on the campervan, or even do some DIY around the house, if you really want to contribute somehow.

 #### Is this an AirBnB?